We coordinate projects directed toward implementing the watershed protection plan and restoring the Arroyo Colorado.

 Since 2003, the Ogallala Aquifer Program (OAP) has provided permanent federal funding to a research consortium for numerous research projects on water conservation.

-The Transboundary Water Portal is a data center created by the Texas Water Resources Institute with the purpose to integrate and share data related to transboundary surface water and groundwater resources between Mexico and the United States.
+The Transboundary Water Portal is a data center created by the Texas Water Resources Institute to integrate and share data related to transboundary surface water and groundwater resources between Mexico and the United States.